 My name is Aljoscha Pörtner.
 I studied computer science at the Bielefeld University of Applied Sciences/Germany.
 I worked as a research assistant

 at the IoT-Lab/Bielefeld University of Applied Sciences and the Institute for Intelligent Cooperating Systems/Otto-von-Guericke-University Magdeburg.
-Currently, I’m working as a DevOps in the field of cloud systems.
+Currently, I’m working as a Software Engineer/DevOps in logistics.

 My field of interest covers distributed systems and cloud computing of all sorts as well as their application in fields like robotics or industrial internet of things.
 I am an enthusiastic reader and committed to the field of digital/internet politics and civil rights.
 I am a member of the Chaos Computer Club (CCC), the Social Democratic Party of Germany (SPD), the Institute of Electrical and Electronics Engineers (IEEE), the IEEE Systems, Man, and Cybernetics Society (IEEE SMC), the IEEE Robotics and Automation Society (RAS) and the German Society for Computer Science (GI).